-The choke knob is located on the bulkhead below the seat.
-Turning the choke knob to the ON position (clockwise) provides a rich mixture for starting.
-After the engine fires, turn the choke knob to the OFF position (counterclockwise).
+The choke knob is located on the left side of the deck under the steering handlebar.
+Turning the choke knob to the ON position (all the way clockwise) provides a rich mixture for starting.
+After the engine fires, turn the choke knob to the OFF position (all the way counterclockwise).